-- When Individual Student Learning Targets are set, they should focus on specific and achievable goals - 1.
-Although there is no statutory requirement to set targets, we do still set targets for students as we believe that having goals to aim for is integral to making progress.
+- When Individual Student Learning Targets are set, they should focus on specific and achievable goals

+- 1. Although there is no statutory requirement to set targets, we do still set targets for students as we believe that having goals to aim for is integral to making progress.
 Targets are set on a mathematical basis with age-related expectations translated into points scores.
 These targets are set in September for Years 6-8.
 Targets are set for Year 5 by the end of the Autumn Term.
 We are highly aspirational for all of our students and have a minimum expectation for all students.
 We expect students to make an aspirational four points progress each year.
 This is highly aspirational.
 Within each year group there is a range of four expected 'progress point scores' within each level.
 When there are summative assessments, the teacher will use these progress points to evaluate the standard of the work.
 For disadvantaged students, in order to ensure equity and appropriate levels of challenge, we 'uplift' their starting points and equalise their targets in line with students of a similar profile.
-This is done on the premise that students living with disadvantage are achieving these levels of performance in spite of the challenges they face, we set targets in line with what they could achieve without those challenges. - Advice to students as to how they can achieve or exceed these targets should be linked to progress descriptors and SMART (specific, measurable, achievable, realistic & time-related) guidance.
+This is done on the premise that students living with disadvantage are achieving these levels of performance in spite of the challenges they face, we set targets in line with what they could achieve without those challenges.

+- 2. Targets are updated for students in Year 7 using the SATs data with expected progress using Government targets of FFT 20 at GCSE level and working backwards towards Year 7 and Year 8.
+The targets are not changed for practical subjects.

+- Advice to students as to how they can achieve or exceed these targets should be linked to progress descriptors and SMART (specific, measurable, achievable, realistic & time-related) guidance.

+- Regular assessment and continuous feedback during lessons enable teachers to swiftly address misunderstandings and fill gaps in knowledge.
+Teachers may use the following formative assessment strategies:

+- Recall Questions

+- Exit Tickets

+- Quizzes

+- Mini Whiteboard Tests

+- Knowledge Tests

+- Multiple Choice Questions

+- Spelling or Literacy Tests

+- Class Discussions

+- Assignments

+- Extended Writing

+- Exam Questions